-The Video Games Tax Relief (VGTR) is one of the UK’s Creative Sector Tax Reliefs, which allows qualifying companies to claim a payable cash tax credit on eligible expenditure.
-This factsheet sets out a summary of the key points.
+Video Games Tax Relief (VGTR) is one of the UK’s Creative Sector Tax Reliefs.
+VGTR allows qualifying companies to claim a payable cash tax credit on eligible expenditure.
+This article sets out a summary of the key points.

-A video game will be eligible if it is intended for supply to the general public and if it qualifies for a British Video Game Certificate under the Cultural Test Regulations.
+A video game will be eligible for video games tax relief if it is intended for supply to the general public and if it qualifies for a British Video Game Certificate under the Cultural Test Regulations.
 Applications for a certificate are submitted to the British Film Institute, and if successful, certificates are issued by the Department for Digital Culture Media & Sport (DCMS).

 Additionally, at least 25% of the total “core” expenditure on the video game must be incurred in the European Economic Area (EEA).